 Afterwards, when we were both back at home I struggled with breastfeeding, developed Mastitis twice and Owen wasn’t latching and feeding well, but they were continually at the end of the phone, to offer advice and drop in and check up on us if I needed it.
 It was a gift having such powerful and controlled women (and men) supporting me and my husband during the birth of our son, and celebrating with us the miracle of pregnancy and birth.

 Because of you, I have a beautiful, healthy little baby, whose health and wellbeing I am thankful for every single day.
 You made the experience so wholeheartedly wonderful, I truly am blessed to have had such a caring and efficient team.
 I have no doubt that the benefits of having a midwife from a medical perspective are extensive, but most of all it was the support they provided me in facilitating the normal process of birth that makes them valuable.
 And for that I’ll be eternally grateful.
 Midwives rock!!

 International Day of the Midwife is on 5th May.
-You can find out more about it here.

 This has been a guest post written by Gemma from Beauty Blitz Blog.
 If you’ve enjoyed reading this, or would like to find Gemma elsewhere, her links can be found below.